Apple's new iPhones get faster chips, better cameras and new charging ports - Santa Monica Daily Press

-Apple on Tuesday unveiled its next generation of iPhones — a line-up that will boast better cameras, faster processors, a new charging system and a price hike for the fanciest model.
+Apple on Tuesday unveiled its next generation of Apple iPhone — a line-up that will boast better cameras, faster processors, a new charging system and a price hike for the fanciest model.

 The showcase at Apple’s headquarters in Cupertino, California, comes as the company tries to reverse a mild slump that has seen its sales drop from last year in three consecutive quarters.
 The malaise is a key reason Apple’s stock price has dipped by about 10% since mid-July, dropping the company’s market value below the $3 trillion threshold it reached for the first time earlier this summer.